 Traditional parameterizations of turbulent mixing in the upper ocean rely on known physics, typically encoded in scaling laws with a number of free parameters that are determined with empirical data.
-The most parsimonious parameterizations are first-order diffusive closures, where vertical diffusivities are increased when surface winds, cooling, and/or evaporation are strong enough to trigger turbulent mixing.
-The Pacanowski-Philander parameterization~\cite{pacanowski_parameterization_1981} is one such example where the vertical diffusivity is a function of local stratification and vertical shear via the Richardson number.
-Although this diffusive closure smooths local gradients of momentum, temperature, and salinity, it cannot accurately represent entrainment at the base of the boundary layer.
-Entrainment is driven by convective plumes formed by surface cooling and/or evaporation, which penetrate beneath the mixed layer and draw denser water from the thermocline into the mixed layer.
-This process sharpens the gradient at the base of the boundary layer—an inherently anti-diffusive, nonlocal mechanism, as illustrated in Figure~\ref{fig:entrainment}.
-To represent entrainment in purely diffusive first-order closures, the widely-used K-Profile Parameterization~\cite<KPP,>{large_oceanic_1994} adds a nonlocal flux term to the diffusive flux.
-Bulk parameterizations, originally proposed by \citeA{niiler_one-dimensional_1977} and recently adopted for use in large-scale ocean models~\cite<ePBL,>{reichl_simplified_2018}, are formulated only in terms of vertically-averaged properties of the boundary layer through bulk energetic arguments and can be thought of as a fully nonlocal model.
-Higher-order second-moment closure models, such as the celebrated $k$-$\epsilon$ parameterizations~\cite{umlauf_generic_2003, mellor_development_1982} address the nonlocality of turbulent mixing by formulating equations that predict the evolution and transport of quantities such as turbulent kinetic energy (TKE) and energy dissipation.
-Although more accurate than first-order closure models, they are not widely used in global climate models, as they require shorter time steps than the equations for large-scale ocean dynamics and therefore add substantial computational cost~\cite{reffray_modelling_2015, reichl_simplified_2018}.
-Most recently, the Convective Adjustment TKE parameterization~\cite<CATKE>{wagner_formulation_2025} has been introduced to leverage the benefits of higher-order models while reducing their computational cost.
-CATKE is a 1.5-order closure that uses a prognostic equation for TKE to compute the diffusivity.
-Its skill compares favorably with the $k$-$\epsilon$ parameterization at a computational cost comparable to KPP.
+The most parsimonious parameterizations are zero-equation first-order diffusive closures, where vertical diffusivities are increased when surface winds, cooling, and/or evaporation are strong enough to trigger turbulent mixing.
+The Pacanowski--Philander parameterization~\cite{pacanowski_parameterization_1981} is one such example where the vertical diffusivity is a function of local stratification and vertical shear via the Richardson number.
+Although this diffusive closure smooths local gradients of momentum, temperature, and salinity, it cannot accurately represent the entrainment at the base of the BL.
+Entrainment is driven by convective plumes formed by surface cooling and/or evaporation that penetrate beneath the mixed layer and draw denser water from the thermocline into it.
+This process sharpens the gradient at the BL base---an inherently anti-diffusive, nonlocal mechanism, as illustrated in Figure~\ref{fig:entrainment}.
+To represent processes that are not described purely by downgradient diffusive first-order closures, the widely used K-Profile Parameterization (KPP, \shortciteNP{large_oceanic_1994}) adds a nonlocal flux term to the diffusive flux.
+This nonlocal term does not depend on local gradients and can capture nonlocal entrainment fluxes at the BL base~\cite{noh_improvement_2003}.
+However, bulk parameterizations, originally proposed by \citeA{niiler_one-dimensional_1977} and recently adopted for use in large-scale ocean models (ePBL, \shortciteNP{reichl_simplified_2018}), are formulated only in terms of vertically averaged properties of the BL through bulk energetic arguments.
+This can be thought of as a fully nonlocal model, since the behavior at the BL base depends explicitly on the bulk properties of the entire mixed layer column above it, including surface fluxes.
+Two-equation first-order models, such as the celebrated $k$-$\epsilon$ parameterizations and related generic length-scale closures~\cite{umlauf_generic_2003}, address the nonlocality of turbulent mixing by formulating equations that predict the evolution and transport of quantities such as turbulent kinetic energy (TKE) and energy dissipation.
+In these models, the tracer and momentum fluxes are based on local eddy diffusivities while the TKE and dissipation equations include nonlocal transport terms.
+Although more accurate than zero-equation closure models, they are not widely used in global climate models, as they require shorter time steps than the equations for large-scale ocean dynamics and therefore add substantial computational cost~\cite{reffray_modelling_2015, reichl_simplified_2018}.
+Most recently, the Convective Adjustment TKE parameterization (CATKE, \shortciteNP{wagner_formulation_2025}) has been introduced to leverage the benefits of two-equation models while reducing their computational cost.
+CATKE is a 1.5-equation closure that uses a prognostic equation for TKE to compute the diffusivity.
+Its skill compares favorably with the $k$-$\epsilon$ parameterization at a computational cost comparable to that of KPP.